Through My Eyes. Again - Cover

 Mutti Frida smiled and allowed herself to be led away.

 Once we finished eating, Lili gathered up our plates, depositing them on the buffet table.
-“Come with me, there’s someone I want Willi to meet.”
+“Come with me.
+There’s someone I want Willi to meet.”
 She pulled Col and me through the crowd until we stood close to a group of people in the far corner of the lounge room.

-Wujek Brajan?”
+“Wujek Brajan?”

 Col’s eyes widened with excitement and she nodded.
 “Yes, please.”

-His voice darkened.
-“Being a fighter pilot is not so glorious as you might think.
-Perhaps one day you and I will sit down and talk.”
+The smile faded as he turned to me and his voice darkened.
+“A fighter pilot is not so glorious as you think.
+Perhaps one day you and I will sit down and talk about that.”
 His face was sombre.
 “But not today.”
-His voice lightened and he smiled, lifting Lili by the waist and twirling her round.
-“Today is for smiling and dancing with pretty girls, enjoying friendship and wódka.”
-He placed Lili daintily back on her feet, her face flushed.
+His voice lightened and he smiled at us, lifting Lili by the waist and twirling her round.
+“Today is for laughing and dancing with pretty girls, enjoying friendship and wódka.”
+He placed Lili back on her feet, her face flushed.
 “Off you go, enjoy yourselves.
 I need to refill my glass.”
+As he turned away, his smile evaporated and his shoulders tensed.
+We had stirred up memories he wished to stay buried.

 We nodded and she slipped back into the crowd.

-“Oh, no.”
+“Oh, God.”

 “Now I know why you pushed me away, Col.” A shudder passed through her.
-“I knew the two of you were close, but I didn’t realise how close or in what way.”
-She disappeared into the party.
+“I knew you were close, but I didn’t realise how close or in what way.”
+And she rushed away, leaving Col and me sitting, minds in turmoil.
+We sat there, silenced by the enormity of the problem we had created.

 She saw Col and rushed to her side.
 “What’s wrong, Col?”

-Col’s hand squeezed mine, urging me continue.
+Col’s hand squeezed mine.

-Mutti Frida closed her eyes for a moment.
-“I don’t think we can talk to Lili now.
-Stay here for a minute or two.
-I’ll come and find you so we can thank our hosts for their hospitality before we leave.”
+“Well, I don’t think we can talk to Lili right now.
+Stay here, children.
+Once I’ve found Mrs Wiśniewski, I’ll come and find you, so we can thank our host before we leave.”
 She stood up, caressing Col’s cheek and squeezing my shoulder.
-“We can find a way out of this, but it won’t be today.”
+“I’m sure we can find a way out of this, but it won’t be today.”

 After Mutti Frida disappeared back into the party, Col and I sat in dejected silence.
-My old brain was insisting homosexuality wasn’t a big deal but this clashed with my memories of the 60’s: a time with stark attitudes.
-We – and our families – could get into all sorts of trouble if it were suggested Col and I were homosexual.
-After a minute or so, Mutti Frida appeared in the doorway, with Mrs Wiśniewski beside her.
-“I told Mrs Wiśniewski you were feeling unwell, Col.”
+My old brain insisted homosexuality wasn’t a big deal, but my memories of the 60s told me this was a different time, with stark attitudes.
+If someone suggested that Col and I were homosexual, it could cause all sorts of trouble for us and our families.

 “Col’s a bit flushed.
 I hope he’s feeling better in the morning.”

 Mutti Frida nodded.
-“Thank you, I’m sure he’ll be fine.”
-She glanced at us both, pointedly.
+“I’m sure he’ll be fine.
+Come along.”
+She glanced at us both.
 “I said your goodbyes and thanks to Lili, so we can leave straight away.”

-“Col, we can’t.”
-Mutti Frida closed her eyes for a moment.
-“What if she tells someone?
-Remember what MI6 told me: your father is searching for us and there are Eastern Bloc agents here in England.”
-She jerked to a stop.
-“An emigré Polish community would be a good place to hide such an agent.”
+“Col, we can’t.
+What if she tells someone?
+Remember what MI6 told me: your father is searching for us.
+I am sure there are Eastern Bloc agents here in England.”
+She jerked to a stop, frowning.
+“An émigré Polish community would be an excellent place to hide such an agent.”

 Mutti Frida nodded.
 “I know, Col. But what about their friends?”

-“I doubt she’ll guess Col’s a girl, but she might.”
+“She might not guess that Col’s a girl, but she might.”
 I gave Mutti Frida’s hand a gentle squeeze of encouragement.
 “But I’m certain she will expect an explanation in the morning.”

 “But she’s so young.”
-Fear and tension tightened Mutti Frida’s voice.

 I put a light pressure on her hand until she turned towards me.
 “But so am I – and so is Col.”